io-fault/python/time/documentation/usage.rst

 There is often a need to construct an opener.
 Instantiating timestamps from date-time tuples, ISO formatted timestamps, and UNIX timestamps is common.

-The :py:obj:`rhythm.lib.open` constructor provides a syntactically convenient means of doing so.
+The :py:obj:`.rhythm.lib.open` constructor provides a syntactically convenient means of doing so.

 Open is different from Select and Update as it is primarily concerned with